repIay/stalk/README.md

-find the real username behind any in-game player:
+find the real username behind any in-game player ヾ(・ω・*)

 enjoy the streamsniping and freelo